Frequently Asked Questions

-A: We are a re-entry focused program.
-We do, however, sometimes accept
+A: We are a 12 step recovery-focused program.
+We do, however, accept

 Q: How long am I required to reside at The Tuller House once a resident?

-A: The length of stay at the House is 6 months, but we do sometimes make exceptions when circumstances necessitate.
+A: The length of stay at the House is 6 - 8 months, but we do make limited exceptions when

 Q: If I have a family member in jail, can I make a referral?